As you approach graduation, the Center can help you write your résumé and cover letter, as well as prepare you for successful job interviews.

 Monster.com gives great advice to people crafting their résumés.

 Many new job seekers make the mistake of using the same cover letter over and over again.
-You don’t like getting form letters, and neither do they.
+You don’t like getting form letters, and neither do employers.
 Cover letters must be customized for each employer.
 (And no, changing the address at the top doesn’t count.)
 Tailoring your message shows that you took the time and initiative to research a company before deciding to apply.

 Not sure where to start?
 CareerLab.com will teach you how to market yourself by writing winning cover letters.
 They offer hundreds of sample letters you can review.